 Basically, you need an emergency fund.
 Ideally, it should have three months of living expenses.
 Realistically, that’s not possible in a nation where the total credit debt is nearly $1 trillion.
 That’s $16,245 per cardholder.

-Mac, I don’t know what your debt situation is, but if you don’t have cash laying around to create an emergency fund, read this: How to Prepare for and Deal With an Income Emergency.
+Mac, I don’t know what your debt situation is, but if you don’t have cash laying around to create an emergency fund, read this: How to Pay for an Emergency Without an Emergency Fund

 Finally, let me talk you off the ledge.
 Financial counselors like me talk so seriously about all debt disasters because we want Americans to be prepared.
 Perhaps we’re trying to scare them into action.
 However, we don’t want to paralyze you, either.

 The statistical odds of your home being wiped out by a natural disaster are slim.
 More likely is some damage at some point during your life.
 So don’t give up by telling yourself, “I’ll never save three months of living expenses, so why bother?”

 Anything you sock away for later can help you ease a debt disaster.
 If you start now, by the time bad luck catches up to you, it won’t keep you down for long.